MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-dataset-external-org-share-about.md

 LocalizationGroup: Administration
 ---

-# About Power BI in-place dataset sharing with guest users in external organizations
+# About Power BI in-place dataset (preview) sharing with guest users in external organizations

 The B2B dataset sharing capability (preview) allows customers to share datasets with external users that external users can access in their organization's tenant. **In-place dataset sharing** means that data providers can allow authorized guest users to work with shared datasets in their own Power BI tenants.